CategoryDesserts & Kuih

 - 2 pandan leaves

 Steps to Prepare

-- Roll the dough into small balls or fill them with the black sesame mixture.
+- Roll the dough into small balls.
+Then, flatten a small ball of dough to wrap the black sesame mixture.